Important information about Law Review membership is below. Information about the Law Review is also available in the NYLS Student Handbook.

 The Write-On Competition and Invitations

-Historically, submissions have been limited to 3000 words.
-All submissions must contain footnotes in the current Bluebook (19th ed.) format.
+Submissions have been limited to 16 pages.
+All submissions must contain footnotes in the current Bluebook (20th ed.) format.
 Full instructions and additional requirements are included with the problem.

 Bluebook Training Sessions (Optional).
 In prior years, the NYLS Library has held optional citation workshops, which students may find helpful.
 Advance registration is required.
 Dates and times will be announced prior to the start of the competition.

 Write-On Invitations.
-All students who are selected for membership on the Law Review as a result of the Write-On Competition will receive formal invitations during the week following the end of the competition.
-Students selected through the Write-On competition will not be part of the Harlan Scholars program.
-(Note that the Harlan centers allow students who are not in the formal scholars program to associate with the centers and participate in coursework and other activities and projects.)
+All students who are selected for membership on the Law Review as a result of the Write-On Competition will receive formal invitations typically within two weeks following the end of the competition.

 Orientation and Membership Requirements

-All students invited to join the Law Review (except evening students who just completed their first two semesters of law school and whose participation in Law Review will not begin until August 2014) are required to attend our Orientation in August.
+All students invited to join the Law Review (except evening students who just completed their first two semesters of law school and whose participation on the Law Review will begin the summer preceding their 3LE year) are required to attend our Orientation in August.
 Orientation is typically held the week before fall classes start.
-All new members must be at the law school all day on the first day (Monday) of Orientation, including those students in the evening division.
-Evening students are required to attend evening sessions for the remainder of the week.
-All Law Review members are required to take either the day or evening section of “Legal Scholarship” during the fall semester.
+All new Law Review members are also required to take either the day or evening section of “Legal Scholarship” during the semester they write their Case Comment.
 Other requirements will be explained during Orientation.

-For general inquiries, please email Editor-in-Chief Will Bartholomew at email@example.com.
-For questions relating to membership requirements and the Write-On Competition, please contact Professor Marcey Grigsby, faculty advisor, at firstname.lastname@example.org or 212-431-2330.
+For general inquiries, please email Managing Editor Libby Tatum at firstname.lastname@example.org.
+For questions relating to membership requirements and the Write-On Competition, please contact Professor Michelle Zierler, faculty publisher, at email@example.com or 212-431-2330.